Visual arts of the Indigenous peoples of the Americas: Ceramics

 Ceramics have been created in the Americas for the last 8000 years, as evidenced by pottery found in Caverna da Pedra Pintada in the heart of the Brazilian Amazon.
 The Island of Marajó in Brazil remains a major center of ceramic art today.
 In Mexico, Mata Ortiz pottery continues the ancient Casas Grandes tradition of polychrome pottery.
 Juan Quezada is one of the leading potters from Mata Ortiz.

 In the Southeast, the Catawba tribe is known for its tan-and-black mottled pottery.
 Eastern Band Cherokees' pottery has Catawba influences.
 In Oklahoma, Cherokees lost their pottery traditions until revived by Anna Belle Sixkiller Mitchell.
 The Caddo tribe's centuries-long pottery tradition had died out in the early 20th century, but has been effectively revived by Jereldine Redcorn.

 Pueblo people are particularly known for their ceramic traditions.
 Nampeyo (c.
 1860 – 1942) was a Hopi potter who collaborated with anthropologists to revive traditional pottery forms and designs, and many of her relatives are successful potters today.
 Maria and Julian Martinez, both San Ildefonso Pueblo revived their tribe's blackware tradition in the early 20th century.
 Julian invented a gloss-matte blackware style for which his tribe is still known today.
 Lucy Lewis (1898–1992) of Acoma Pueblo gained recognition for her black-on-white ceramics in the mid-20th century.
 Cochiti Pueblo was known for its grotesque figurines at the turn-of-the-20th century, and these have been revived by Virgil Ortiz.
 Cochiti potter Helen Cordero (1915–1994) invented storyteller figures, which feature a large, single figure of a seated elder telling stories to groups of smaller figures.

 While northern potters are not as well known as their southern counterparts, ceramic arts extend as far north as the Arctic.
-Inuit potter, Makituk Pingwartok of Cape Dorset uses a pottery wheel to create her prizewinning ceramics.
+Inuk potter, Makituk Pingwartok of Cape Dorset uses a pottery wheel to create her prizewinning ceramics.

 Today contemporary Native potters create a wide range of ceramics from functional pottery to monumental ceramic sculpture.
 Roxanne Swentzell of Santa Clara Pueblo is one of the leading ceramic artists in the Americas.
 She creates coil-built, emotionally charged figures that comment on contemporary society.
 Nora Naranjo-Morse, also of Santa Clara Pueblo is world-renowned for her individual figures as well as conceptual installations featuring ceramics.
 Diego Romero of Cochiti Pueblo is known for his ceramic bowls, painted with satirical scenes that combine Ancestral Pueblo, Greek, and pop culture imagery.
 Hundreds more Native contemporary ceramic artists are taking pottery in new directions.